nim-lang/Nim/doc/manual.md

 `closure`:idx:
     is the default calling convention for a **procedural type** that lacks any pragma annotations.
 It indicates that the procedure has a hidden implicit parameter (an *environment*).
-Proc vars that have the calling convention `closure` take up two machine words: One for the proc pointer and another one for the pointer to implicitly passed environment.
+Procedure variables that have the calling convention `closure` take up two machine words: One for the procedure pointer and another one for the pointer to implicitly passed environment.

 `stdcall`:idx: